 Monitor sites for new instances of your data

 Getting a site to remove personal info isn’t as easy as it sounds.
-These sites will often re-add your personal data whenever they find a new public record about you online.
-Therefore, you need to keep searching for your name online to verify that the information you want deleted remains gone.
+Data-broker sites will often re-add your personal data whenever they find a new public record about you online.
+Therefore, you need to keep searching for your name online to verify that the information you want deleted remains gone from these broker sites.

 The news is filled with headlines about new data breaches or privacy scandals.
 From the Equifax hack of 2017 to the Marriott data breach of 2018, data breaches continue to grow in terms of severity and frequency.
 In 2020, these breaches exposed 36 million records.